AdrielC/free-arrow/README.md

     - e.g. A `FreeA[R, ConsoleOp, A, B]` and a `FreeA[R, MathOp, A, B]` can be combined to a `EitherFreeA[R, ConsoleOp, MathOp, A, B]`

+### Credits

+The ZIO arrow module has been adapted from the work in https://github.com/zio-crew/zio-arrow

 ### Usage

 Add this to your `build.sbt`: